mpkondrashin/certalert/README.md

 ## BUGS

 ### On Windows - %TEMP% and certalert.exe on same drive!
 On Windows, system TEMP folder should be on same drive and certalert.exe program (actually as current folder).
-If it is not so, "temp" parameter of configuration can be used, e.g. "temp: D:\TEMP" in config.yaml
+If it is not so, "temp" parameter of configuration can be used, e.g. "temp: D:\TEMP" in config.yaml or TMP environment variable can be set.

 ### Bidirectional connectivity
 Must be available bidirectional connectivity from host running CertAlert to SMS and back!